CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 # RANGE WEAPONS
 ## Automatic Fire
-Guns with automatic fire are balanced around 1-second of cyclic fire, unless the cyclic or practical fire rate is less than 1 every six seconds.
-Rates of fire less than 1 shot every six seconds are increased to 2.
+Guns with automatic fire are balanced around 1-second of cyclic fire, unless the cyclic or practical fire rate is less than 1 every second.
+Rates of fire less than 1 shot every second are increased to 2.

 ## Magazines
 ### Reload times